 Holy shit, True Detective!

 When I was about eight years old a teacher told my class that, on average, a human being would take 13 million breaths before dying.
 Of course to my eight year old mind this meant that I had better start breathing slower, or better yet, hold my breath as long as I could, as often as I could.
-This greatly distressed my parents because they, more than once, found me passed out from holding my breath too long.
-I eventually wised up, but I still secretly enjoy holding my breath in hope of extended life.
+I know better now, but still secretly enjoy holding my breath in hope of extended life.